 (Not a trick question!)
 We’re sharing the love with top-brand giveaways and prizes, exclusive product offers, and over $500 in mom-approved free gifts!
 Find gear, sample boxes, online courses and much more up for grabs.

-The Graco Dream Suite Bassinet has a firm, but soft mattress that can be wiped clean.
+The suite has a firm, but soft mattress that can be wiped clean.
 The mattress cover is removable and machine washable, of course, as it takes the biggest hit when it comes to messes.
 (All baby gear incurs at least one diaper blowout, right?)
 All other surfaces can be wiped down with a little soap and a damp cloth with warm water, no harsh cleaners or bleach needed.

 We were pleased to see the price point on this item as we feel it offers great function ability.
 It comes in three styles: brown/cream, blue/green, and gray/green—all simple and inoffensive.
 I would recommend this product, particularly, if you’re looking to save space with its all-in-one capabilities.